 - Account for current perspectives within cultural analysis and the way they open up for an epistemological discussion of how research as such is culturally constituted

-- Present and discuss their own field of research of research and the way cultural analysis can contrite to clarify the epistemological starting points of the work
+- Present and discuss their own field of research and the way cultural analysis can contribute to their projects

 - Conduct cultural analysis in academic discussions and in writing in a way that is relevant to their field of research